HydraMeshnet/developer-portal/glossary.md

 Content IDs are used to identify and refer to a unique piece of data, such as claims.
 Content IDs are usually created by defining a serialization format for a dataset and applying a hash function.
 It has the following properties:

 - Different data will be provably hashed to different values in practical applications.
-- Knowing only the hash of a data you cannot guess the data itself (calculation of pre-image is hard).
+- Knowing only the hash of a data you cannot guess the data itself (calculating the pre-image is hard).
-- Knowing both the hash and the data you cannot create a different data that hashes to the same number (calculation of second pre-image is hard).
+- Knowing both the hash and the data you cannot create a different data that hashes to the same number (calculating a second pre-image is hard).

 These properties imply that if you present a content ID to an *untrusted* peer and they show you some content that has the content ID you asked for, you can be sure that they showed you the genuine content.